Yousef Ghanima: Early life

-Ghanima was born in Baghdad to a Chaldean Christian family.
-He studied theology and Arabic literature by Anastas Al-Karmali.
+Ghanima was born in Baghdad to a Chaldean Catholic Assyrian family.
+He studied theology and Arabic literature by Anastase-Marie al-Karmali.
 He learned French and English in church.
 He joined the Committee of Union and Progress and became one of its first members in Baghdad.

 Career

-After the British army entered Baghdad in March 1917, Ghanima was called by General Hooker along with other statemen to found the city's municipal council.
+After the British army entered Baghdad in March 1917, Ghanima was called by General Hooker along with other statesmen to found the city's municipal council.
 He welcomed King Faisal I after his arrival in Basra in 1921, and was appointed by the king for negotiation of the Anglo-Iraqi Treaty of 1922.

 After the founding of the Council of Representatives of Iraq, from 1925 to 1928 he represented Christians of Baghdad.
 He became minister of finance at the third government of Abdul-Muhsin Al-Saadoun (1928 to 1929), first government of Tawfiq al-Suwaidi (1929), first government of Ali Jawdat al-Aiyubi (1934-1935), third government of Jamil al-Midfai (1935), first government of Arshad al-Umari (1946) and in the government of Salih Jabr (1947-1948).

 He also become minister of supply in the government of Hamdi al-Pachachi (1945-1946).
 He was also appointed in many other positions in finance.
-He died on August 10, 1950 in London.
+He died on August 10, 1950, in London.